timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 It is also RECOMMENDED to host RRDP and rsync services in ASes that are not subordinate to authorities publishing through those same endpoints.

-In addition, it is RECOMMENDED to host RRDP and rsync services in different networks.
+In addition, it is RECOMMENDED to host RRDP and rsync services on separate networks to avoid fate sharing if one of the services becomes unreachable.

 # RRDP Server